 I have traveled with Campsuds for 20+ years.
-Given I typically pack only three sets of pants, shirts, socks and long sleeve shirts.
+I pack three sets of pants, shirts, socks and long sleeve shirts.
 I wear one set, wash one set each night and always have a clean set.

 Since Campsuds (a biodegradable, environmentally friendly soap) is very concentrated, you only need a ½ to 1 cap per load.
 My husband and I typically share a 4 oz bottle on a three-week trip and often come back with soap leftover.
 This multi-purpose, eco friendly travel wash can be used as shampoo, body wash and dish soap.
 And, the leak proof Nalgene bottle is key to eliminate any spills in your bag

 Another option is the Sea To Summit Pocket Laundry Wash, which comes with 50 soap leaves in each pack.